 Richland County Lake Quality

 Richland County has 2 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-The county average is C — the middle of the rubric, with one or two lakes pulling the average up or down depending on year.
+The county-wide average grade is D — water quality issues are persistent across most of the monitored basins.
+1 lakes fall into the F bracket outright.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Cruson Slough Lake (A); the most-stressed is Garner Lake (D).
+The cleanest lake on the books is Cruson Slough Lake (B); the most-stressed is Garner Lake (F).

 Quick Answers for Richland County

 Planning a trip?
-Check special fishing regulations for Cruson Slough Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Cruson Slough Lake, and the best times to fish — or browse the full Wisconsin regulations index.

 DNR Reports (1)